iamjamlin/AuraMuse/terms/en/index.md

 ## 7. Refunds and After-Sales Rules

-In-app subscriptions for Auralis are processed through the payment and order system provided by Apple App Store.
+In-app subscriptions for AuraMuse are processed through the payment and order system provided by Apple App Store.
 Issues related to charges, refunds, transaction reversals, billing disputes, and similar matters are generally handled in accordance with Apple App Store rules and decisions.

 If you need to request a refund, we recommend that you submit the request through Apple's official channels first.

 ## 8. Service Changes, Interruptions, and Termination

-For product operation, feature optimization, content adjustments, compliance requirements, or technical maintenance, we may update, adjust, interrupt, or partially discontinue Auralis services or membership services within a reasonable scope, including but not limited to:
+For product operation, feature optimization, content adjustments, compliance requirements, or technical maintenance, we may update, adjust, interrupt, or partially discontinue AuraMuse services or membership services within a reasonable scope, including but not limited to:

 - Adjusting the scope, presentation, or availability of membership content
 - Adding, replacing, removing, or updating certain audio resources